Skip to content

 Public transport

 The city transport system is one of the greatest.
-On the long weekend in Budapest you can go everywhere fast and smoothly.
-With google maps, it shows which buses, trams, or metro to use to get from standing point to destination.
-To acquire a public transportation pass you have to buy a traveler pass from 24-hours to 72-hours.
-Pass prices respectively are 4.5€ (1650 HUF) and 11.4€ (4150 HUF).
+You can go everywhere fast and smoothly on the long weekend in Budapest.
+Google Maps shows which buses, trams, or metro to get from the standing point to the destination.
+To acquire a public transportation pass, you must buy a traveler pass from 24-hours to 72-hours.

 Tips & Tricks for Budapest